Ematerasu/game-reviews/games/Dragon Age - Origins.md

 - Skill trees are shallow and effectively completed by level 9–10.
 - Severe structural class imbalance (mages dominate).
 - Warriors lack meaningful gameplay decisions.
 - Active abilities are weak compared to auto-attacks.
+(Except for mage ofc, other classes have weak abilities)
 - Stamina system discourages active skill usage.
+(Okay, I take it back, because it's problem of horizontal skill progress, too many skills, too little stamina, skills dont feel rewarding)
 - Loot lacks identity and rarely affects playstyle.
 - Many progression choices feel like taxes rather than expression.
-- Moral choices are sparse and unevenly distributed.
 - Companion relationships are binary and static.
+- Economy is kinda boomed, I'm walking with 150 golds and I cannot spend that on anything valuable, I bought all potions from the shops and still have that much gold.

 ---